 Historic Duluth Final Stop: Glensheen

 Glensheen is a 20,000 square foot mansion in Duluth, which today is operated by the University of Minnesota-Duluth as a historic house museum.
-The mansion was built between 1905 and 1908 by Chester and Clara Congdon.
+Chester and Clara Congdon built it between 1905 and 1908.
 This influential family is known for opening up iron mining in this region and setting aside land for public use, such as the North Shore Scenic Highway and Congdon Park.

 Congdon was born in New York and met his wife while attending college there.
 After graduating, they moved to Wisconsin where he was a teacher and eventually turned to law with a successful practice in Minnesota.
 In 1892, they moved to Duluth and were hired to represent the Oliver Mining Company.